 Activist and utopian performance within right-wing and conservative Christian communities.

-Robyn Horn is a second year PhD student at the University at Buffalo.
-Her current research focuses on activist and utopian performance within right-wing and conservative Christian communities.
-She has presented her research at the Mid-America Theatre Conference (MATC), and at conferences for the Association for Theatre in Higher Education (ATHE), and the American Society for Theatre Research.
+Robyn Horn is a third-year PhD student at the University at Buffalo.
+Her research focuses on the intersection of religious performance and tourism.
+She has presented her research at MATC, ATHE, and ASTR.
 Her paper “Marked Women: Hell Houses, Abortion, and Performances of Misogyny” will be published in the upcoming book Theatre and the Macabre.
-Before coming to UB she worked as a high school theatre teacher and director and as an actor in professional theatre.
-In Buffalo, she recently performed as Adult Alison in Fun Home and Ariel in The Tempest.
+Before UB, Robyn taught and directed at a performing arts high school and worked and as an actor in NYC and regional theatre.
+Robyn is the Managing Director of Alleyway Theatre in Buffalo, where she is currently working on a virtual theatre project, Currents: 716.
+As an actor, she was recently nominated for a Best Actress Artie Award for her role as Adult Alison in Fun Home and she can next be seen in the virtual production, Bigfoot with Road Less Traveled.
+This semester, she is teaching script analysis at UB and two sections of advanced acting at Niagara University.
 Robyn holds a BA (summa cum laude) in Theatre and Education from Kean University in New Jersey and an MA in English Literature from the Middlebury College Bread Loaf School of English in Vermont.